All Episodes

 That's how out of it I am on this.

-I mean, I know that there's m medical marijuana, but I really didn't know how it was dispensed or prescribed.
+I mean, I know that there's medical marijuana, but I really didn't know how it was dispensed or prescribed.

-I never I never dug into it.
+I never dug into it.

-I just that's you uh I'm not questioning anything.
+I'm not questioning anything.

-I'm just marveling because I've never had uh anybody attest to the pain relief power of marijuana like you have.
+I'm just marveling because I've never had anybody attest to the pain relief power of marijuana like you have.

-But it's great if that's uh if that's your experience.
+But it's great if that's your experience.

 I appreciate the call, Thomas.

-We gotta go, but we'll be back.
+We got to go, but we'll be back.

-There's more folks on the other side.
+There's more, folks, on the other side.

 Speaking of baking, and you hear what happened at Walmart.